Yuvrraaj/Voting-System/README.md

 Computer Science Student
 Vellore Institute of Technology

-This project was developed as a **systems engineering demonstration of a secure distributed
+This project was developed as a **systems engineering demonstration of a secure distributed voting platform built using C++**.